 - Sustaining Members (Organizations): $100 per membership

 All dues shall be submitted to the NBBA Secretary, who shall prepare an official voting roster.
-The NBBA Secretary will also maintain a current mailing list for the newsletter.
+The NBBA Secretary will also maintain a current mailing list.

 ARTICLE III: SUSPENSION AND EXPULSION

 For violation of rules or inappropriate activity, any Regular Member or Affiliated Team Member may be suspended or expelled by a two-thirds (2/3) vote of the members attending an annual convention or special meeting after a hearing as provided for under Robert’s Rules of Order.
 In the proceedings to suspend or expel, the member so charged shall have the right to vote.